West Sea Company

 Order Info

 2.42 CASED DIORMA.
 Absolutely exquisite mid-19th century shadowbox depicting a brigantine under full sail plying a very realistic green putty sea.
 This expertly-made model is without question one of the finest ever produced!
 It features a realistically-carved wooden hull with black bulwark and haze gray decks.
 The raised foc’sle has a capstan forward, an old fashioned kedge anchor on the cat head and a windlass.
 The main deck has a deck house.
 The raised poop deck is complete with after deck house, ship’s rail, and old fashion rolling block ship’s wheel.
 The billowing sails are each properly rigged and individually marked to indicate sewn sail canvas.
 The stem of the vessel bears a gilded acanthus billet leading to the natural wood bowsprit with dolphin striker.
 The after mast has a beautifully-executed mast top with spreaders.
 This authentic representation depicts the vessel at sea with white caps.
 The background is a painterly depiction of a mountain flanked by lush forests under a beautiful azure sky with fluffy pink cumulus clouds.
 Both sides of the diorama are equipped with mirrors which provide a very interesting bow-on and aft perspective of the vessel.
 The entire presentation is housed in its original solid walnut Eastlake frame with fancy gilt liner, measuring 27 by 40 inches overall.
 This diorama is unusually deep at 12 ¼ inches.
 The front is protected by it original old wavy glass, the opening being 33 3/8 by 20 ½ inches.
 The back is in its original old milk painted surface which, incredibly, is a single sold pine panel measuring 21 ¾ by 23 inches!
 The overall condition of this presentation is absolutely spectacular.
 It is truly one of the finest of its type ever made and certainly one of the best such dioramas available today, anywhere in the world!
 It has been in our personal collection for over 30 years!
-Price Request Special Packaging
+3350 Special Packaging

 Provenance: Steve Crandell, The Captain’s Landing, Fisherman’s Wharf San Francisco, California, 1982.